 Search and content optimization is quite often ignored by start-ups and small companies, the reality is that a modest time investment can pay large dividends towards business and visibility growth.
 I figured I would write up a quick little roadmap that can get you started around a strong and maintainable search marketing strategy.

 Start by creating a small list of keywords and keyword "statements" about your project or company.
 Try to think about how your potential customers may think of you and how you would like to be thought of when they're in the search and discovery process.

-Here’s one way to get started on your keyword research: Send an email out the our team ask them to send you back a list of 5 words that describe your business, if you’re a one person shop then go out for a tea and write a list out of what you want people to think about when they might be looking for your product.
+Here's one way to get started on your keyword research: Send an email out to your team ask them to send you back a list of 5 words that describe your business, if you're a one person shop then go out for a tea and write a list out of what you want people to think about when they might be looking for your product.

 From there we are going use the following roadmap to create some solid keyword lists we can use to help us define a strong internal link structure on our website and help us define a process for content creation, site development and communications.

 Keep in mind I'm keeping this as simple and low cost as possible, it involves a little bit of Excel jockeying (which I won't be teaching here but it's all basic stuff) - also remember we are interested in creating a smart and effective strategy that we can execute over a long period of time.
 This type of work is a marathon, not a sprint which will pay excellent dividends in the future once it becomes a process within your company.

 Here's the process which I've found works generically well is as follows:

 We are going to break down our research in three main "buckets" which are based on the terms we thought about about: competitive, popularity and analytics keyword research:

 - Competitive Analysis we will look at our competitors and their rankings/keywords.
 To do this you can use http://opensiteexplorer.com the free version will even give you a start but the modest fee for a paid account is recommended.